esphome/esphome-docs/devices/sonoff_t1_uk_3gang_v1.1.rst

     plugged in before doing this step.

 While the device is not plugged in, turn the device face down and put a narrow flat screwdriver into the slot at the bottom.
-With careful twisting motion detatch the face plate.
+With careful twisting motion detach the face plate.

 .. figure:: images/sonoff_t1_uk_3g_back_v1.1.jpg
     :align: center